 Is the Dempster Highway open?

 This is a mountain road, topping out by North Fork Pass Summit, at 1.328m (4,356ft) above the sea level.
 It’s open approximately from June 10 to October 14 in the summer, and December 15 to April 30 in the winter.

 How long does it take to drive the Dempster Highway?

 This unpaved road traverses some of the most beautiful scenery on the planet.
 It’s one of northern Canada's undiscovered, yet readily accessible wonders, offering incredible scenery, wide open spaces and remote beauty.
 This wilderness route spans remote regions of the Yukon cutting through two rugged mountain ranges, the Ogilvie and Richardson Mountains, miles of stunted spruce and alder "forests" (8'-12' tall) in the Eagle Plains region, and elevated reaches of tundra, before dropping to the Mackenzie River and its flat aspen covered delta.
-Traffic will be very light so you must come well prepared.
-In the winter, carry a shovel, sleeping bag, stove, matches, emergency snacks, and of course, dress for cold outdoor temperatures.
-It would be wise to rent a satellite phone as cell service is not available in some areas on the Dempster Highway.
-It was named for Inspector William John Duncan Dempster of the RCMP.
 The journey takes at least two days.
 Count on driving 12 to 16 hours in each direction.
 The time it takes depends on road conditions and how often you stop along the way.
 During the summer months, it is the land of the midnight sun with 56 days of 24-hour sunlight.